leekarensl/SQL-Case-Studies/Pizza Runner/README.md

   UNION ALL
   SELECT * FROM cte_extras
 ),
--- count the topping ID and join onto pizza toppings cte_joined_toppings AS (
+-- count the topping ID from the combined output and obtain pizza and topping names from pizza_names and pizza_toppings tables cte_joined_toppings AS (
   SELECT
     t1.order_id,